How to Create a Fashion Portfolio That Gets You Noticed

 8. Photoshoot

 Consider a photoshoot with models wearing your final collection rather than displaying it over a mannequin.
 Images with your collection over a mannequin does not feel professional.
 Your portfolio should have high-quality images of finished garments.
-This is where your work comes to life.

 • Use professional photography (or the best you can manage).